roman-milk/roman-milk.github.io/summer-of-slut-milf-challenge.md

  Suddenly wanting to be on top, the position that made me come the best, I said, "On your back, son."
 I loved the constant reminders that this was incest...this was taboo....this was supposedly wrong.

  I straddled his flag pole and buried myself on it.
 "Yessssssssss," I screamed, "your cock fits Mommy's cunt so perfectly."
-Report_Story #3